alex-bellon/wikipedia/README.md

 - [Law of triviality](https://en.wikipedia.org/wiki/Law_of_triviality) - members of an organization give disproportionate weight to trivial issues.
 - [Littlewood's law](https://en.wikipedia.org/wiki/Littlewood%27s_law) - a person can expect to experience events with odds of one in a million (defined by the law as a "miracle") at the rate of about one per month
 - [Matthew effect](https://en.wikipedia.org/wiki/Matthew_effect) - "the rich get richer and the poor get poorer".
+- [Missing white woman syndrome](https://en.wikipedia.org/wiki/Missing_white_woman_syndrome) - Missing white woman syndrome is a term used by social scientists and media commentators to refer to extensive media coverage, especially in television, of missing person cases involving young, white, upper-middle-class women or girls.
 - [McCollough Effect](https://en.wikipedia.org/wiki/McCollough_effect) - The McCollough effect is a phenomenon of human visual perception in which colorless gratings appear colored contingent on the orientation of the gratings.
 - [Muphry's Law](https://en.wikipedia.org/wiki/Muphry%27s_law) - An adage that states: "If you write anything criticizing editing or proofreading, there will be a fault of some kind in what you have written."
 - [Nominative Determinism](https://en.wikipedia.org/wiki/Nominative_determinism) - the hypothesis that people tend to gravitate towards areas of work that fit their names.